andii1701/toy-robot/README.md

 - REPORT will announce the X,Y and F of the robot on stdout.
 - Test commands files can be found in the test_commands directory.

+### Test command files
+There are more example commands in the test_commands directory

+To run all the test_commands run the script ./run_all_examples TODO